 The first major feature of the Junon region isn’t Junon itself, but rather a place called “Fort Condor,” found in the south near your exit tunnel.
-Fort Condor is a mountain, and is so named because of the giant bird on top of its peak.
+Fort Condor is a mountain with a few rooms inside, and is so named because of the giant bird on top of its peak.
 The Condor has laid an egg and Shinra wants it, to such a degree that they launch armed assaults on the fort nearly 24/7.
-This creates something of a dissonance in the fiction that was a source of comedy for me and Kyle, given how Shinra seems to have enough soldiers around to try to make an omelette but not enough to accomplish any number of other military tasks that come up across the course of the game.
+This creates something of a dissonance in the fiction that was a source of comedy for me and Kyle, given how Shinra seems to have enough soldiers around to try to make an omelette, but not enough to accomplish any number of other military tasks that come up across the course of the game.

-The point of Fort Condor was to house a mini-game, a full-featured real-time strategy game with, unfortunately, just one map.
+The point of Fort Condor was to house a mini-game, a full-featured real-time strategy game with (unfortunately) just one map.
 The idea is that you use your own party’s money to buy mercenaries to defend the mountain, then deploy them as you see fit.
-It’s also gruellingly hard and unrelentingly slow, which made it all far more than we could take.
+The game is gruellingly hard if played fair, and unrelentingly slow, which made it all far more than we could take.
 If you’ve never played the game, you have no idea how long it takes even to deliberately lose.
 The rewards aren’t even worth it, which is to say, the rewards aren’t not only aren’t worth the time, effort and gil spent to win the mini-game, but they also weren’t worth the effort it takes to even get to the mini-game, as you have to keep going back to Fort Condor across the course of the game if you want every single available reward.
 You’re supposed to be able to pay the fort off to defend itself in your absence (something that takes far less money than actually defending it, might I add) but you get fewer rewards for doing so.
 Like I said, it’s not worth it.

 There, we met a girl named Priscilla and her friend, Mr. Dolphin, who, just in case I needed to clarify, is in fact a dolphin.
 Priscilla mistook us for Shinra troops.
 Geeze, what confused you?
 The heavy weapons or the man wearing a SOLDIER uniform?
 We only won her trust thanks to the timely arrival of a boss monster from the polluted waters.
 This was the Bottomswell, a sea serpent able to trap characters in a drowning bubble when attacked.
-The drowning bubble has to be attacked by your party members to break it, but is targeted in an entirely different way from Reno’s pyramid, and it’s a good example of FFVII’s rocky “developed as they went along” approach.
-We’ve seen several games that seem have to be developed in a similar manner, starting incomplete and refining as the game’s story went along (FFLI and II especially), but those games were simply weird under the microscope.
-FFVII, meanwhile, presumably as a consequence of the brand new world of 3D gaming, is left with some really shoddy mechanical moments that are fixed later in the same game, or were simply changed outright at a later point, adding a level of confusing irregularity.
+The drowning bubble has to be attacked by your party members to break it, but is targeted in an entirely different way from Reno’s pyramid.
+This makes the bubble a good example of FFVII’s rocky, “developed as they went along”-approach.
+We’ve seen several games that seem have to be developed in a similar manner, starting incomplete and refining as the game’s story went along (FFLI and II especially), but those games were merely weird under the microscope.
+FFVII, meanwhile, presumably as a consequence of the brand new world of 3D gaming, is left with some really shoddy mechanical moments that are sometimes fixed later in the same game, or were simply changed outright at a later point, adding a level of confusing irregularity.
 Incidents like this are why the game still needs a thorough ironing to this day.

 I got through the jumping mini-game almost entirely through luck.
 I’d have a few choice words about my issues about platforming in isometric games, which includes a good deal of bitterness left over from Landstalker: The Treasures of King Nole, but I’ve decided to sit on my hands and simply hope that it never comes up again.
 Cloud infiltrates the facility alone, because the dolphin doing three dozen jumps to get one heavy human being to the second floor is reasonable, but doing it for two other party members is just out of the question!
 Once inside, Cloud disguised himself as a Shinra grunt and got roped into a parade for Rufus Shinra, who had just arrived on-scene.
 This led to the very memorable but also frankly ludicrous situation where your attempts to march in formation somehow determined the television ratings for the parade.
 And let’s not even talk about the fact that a soldier marching out of step would definitely grab more ratings out of sheer comedy than someone marching in step.
 Thankfully (and if I may say so, rightly) the prizes for this are low-value and easily replaced.
 More valuable were the prizes you get from Rufus himself when presenting arms in a later scene, and Kyle repeated the task just to get the top prize.
 Ironically, one of these prizes is irreplaceable, a permanent HP Up item that’s found not at rank 1, but rank 2!
 I suppose I’d be remiss if I forgot to mention that the game forgets to tell you one of the buttons for the presentation of arms, but Kyle pulled it off by basically mashing everything.

-I skipped ahead a bit here, but it was mostly shops and the like.
-Honestly, the most significant thing in this entire section past the mini-games I just described was a scene with the Turks at a bar, which is where you frankly see them a lot.
+I skipped past a bit of content in that last paragraph, but it was mostly shops and the like.
+Honestly, the most significant thing in this entire section besides the mini-games was a scene with the Turks at a bar, which is where you frankly see them a lot.

 Costa del Sol was full of interactions, and looking online, it seems Kyle and I somehow missed a whole whack of them, including an encounter with minor NPC Johnny from Sector 7, and a villa you can outright purchase!
 Maybe I was eating or something when I should have been taking notes?
 One of the interactions we did see involved Yuffie temporarily leaving the party to work part time and sell the party Materia.
 The most important interaction was probably with Hojo from Shinra, but even that could be easily summarized as an exchange of taunts, and we were swiftly back on the road on the trail of Sephiroth.